WithPrecedent/simplify/README.md

 7) Scikit-learn has [no plans to offer GPU support](https://scikit-learn.org/stable/faq.html#will-you-add-gpu-support).
 8) Scikit-learn does not offer clear guidance to new users about how to sequence and combine [its many methods into a preprocessing and machine learning workflow](https://scikit-learn.org/stable/modules/classes.html).

 siMpLify provides a cleaner, universal set of tools to access the many useful methods from scikit-learn and other python open-source packages.
 The goal is to make machine learning more accessible to a wider user base.
+Simplify also adds numerous unique methods and functions for common machine learning and feature engineering tasks.
+In addition to those custom scripts, siMpLify incorporates and provides a universal API for methods and classes from the following packages:
+    sklearn
+    xgboost
+    imblearn
+    category_encoders
+    skopt
+    seaborn
+    shap
+    matplotlib
+    eli5
+    lime

+The siMpLify package allows users to create a cookbook of dynamic recipes that mix-and-match feature engineering and modeling ingredients based upon a common, simple interface.
+It then analyzes the results using selected, appropriate metrics and exports tables, charts, and graphs compatible with the models and data types.

-To that end, siMpLify divides the feature engineering and modeling process into ten major method steps:
+siMpLify divides the feature engineering and modeling process into eleven major steps that can be sequenced in different orders:

-* Scaler: converts numerical features into a common scale, using scikit-learn methods.
+    Scaler: converts numerical features into a common scale, using scikit-learn methods.
-* Splitter: divides data into train, test, and/or validation sets once or through k-folds cross-validation, using custom and scikit-learn methods.
+    Splitter: divides data into train, test, and/or validation sets once or iteratively through k-folds cross-validation.
-* Encoder: converts categorical features into numerical ones, using category-encoders and custom methods.
+    Encoder: converts categorical features into numerical ones, using category-encoders methods.
-* Interactor: converts selected categorical features into new polynomial features, using PolynomialEncoder from category-encoders.
+    Interactor: converts selected categorical features into new polynomial features, using PolynomialEncoder from category-encoders or other mathmatical combinations.
-* Splicer: creates different subgroups of features to allow for easy comparison between them using a custom method.
+    Splicer: creates different subgroups of features to allow for easy comparison between them.
-* Sampler: synthetically resamples training data for imbalanced data, using imblearn methods, in applying algorithms that struggle with imbalanced data
+    Sampler: synthetically resamples training data for imbalanced data, using imblearn methods, for use with models that struggle with imbalanced data.
-* Custom: allows user to pass a custom scikit-learn- or siMpLify-compatible transformer which will be applied to the data.
-* Selector: selects features recursively or as one-shot based upon user criteria, using scikit-learn methods.
+    Selector: selects features recursively or as one-shot based upon user criteria, using scikit-learn methods.
+    Custom: allows users to add any scikit-learn or siMpLify compatible method to be added into a recipe.
-* Model: implements machine learning algorithms, currently includes xgboost (with GPU optional support) and scikit-learn methods.
-Users can also test different hyperparameters for the models selected, currently includes RandomizedSearchCV and GridSearchCV (Bayesian methods coming soon).
+    Model: implements machine learning algorithms, currently includes xgboost and scikit-learn methods.
+The user can opt to either test different hyperparameters for the models selected or a single set of hyperparameters.
+Hyperparameter earch methods currently include RandomizedSearchCV, GridSearchCV, and bayesian optimization through skopt.
+    Evaluator: tests the models using user-selected or default metrics and explainers from sklearn, shap, eli5, and lime.
-* Plotter: produces helpful graphical representations based upon the model selected, including shap, seaborn, and matplotlib methods.
+    Plotter: produces helpful graphical representations based upon the model selected and evaluator and explainers used, utilizing seaborn and matplotlib methods.

 Users can easily select to use some or all of the above steps in specific cases with one or more methods selected at each stage.
 The order is also largely dynamic so that steps can be rearranged based upon user choice.

 In addition to the algorithms included, users can easily add additional algorithms at any stage by calling easy-to-use class methods.

-Users can easily select different options using a text settings file (simplify_settings.ini) or passing appropriate dictionaries to Cookbook.
+Users can easily select different options using a text settings file (siMpLify_settings.ini) or passing appropriate dictionaries to Cookbook.
 This allows siMpLify to be used by beginner and advanced python programmers equally.

 For example, using the settings file, a user could create a cookbook of recipes simply by listing the strings mapped to different methods:

-    [steps]
+    [recipes]
-    order = scalers, splitter, encoders, interactors, splicers, samplers, models, plotter scalers = minmax, robust
+    order = scalers, splitter, encoders, interactors, samplers, selectors, models, evaluator, plotter scalers = minmax, robust
     splitter = train_test
+    encoders = target
+    interactors = polynomial
     splicers = none
-    encoders = target, helmert
-    interactors = polynomial
-    samplers = smote
+    samplers = smote, knn
-    customs = False
-    selectors = none
+    selectors = kbest
-    models = xgb, random_forest, logit
+    models = xgb
+    evaluator = default
     plotter = default
-    hyperparameter_search = True
+    metrics = roc_auc, f1, accuracy, balanced_accuracy, brier_score_loss, hamming, jaccard, neg_log_loss, matthews_corrcoef, precision, recall, zero_one
     search_algorithm = random

 With the above settings, all possible recipes are automatically created using either default or user-specified parameters.